ibm-cloud-docs/appid/tutorial-roles.md

 Becoming more and more popular, the theme park continues to grow!
 With so many new visitors and staff, you want to limit the number of requests that are made.
 For better performance, you can map user profile attributes to your access and identity token claims.
 By mapping custom claims, you're able to store the custom attributes in the tokens themselves.
 {: shortdesc}

-This is a global configuration, which means that it applies to everyone with a `role` attribute, regardless of the actual role they are assigned.
+Token configuration is global, which means that it applies to everyone with a `role` attribute, regardless of the actual role they are assigned.
 {: tip}

 1. Make a request to the token configuration endpoint.